vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/rolling-upgrades.md

 ### Monitoring

-In this lab you will exercise your `pal-tracker` application under load, monitor it, and tune it.
+In this lab you will exercise your `pal-tracker` application under load.

 You can monitor the `pal-tracker` application through the following: